charles-crawford/sentiment-light/README.md

 `docker compose up -d`

 ### Note:
 The `Dockerfile` and `docker-compose.yml` are set up to run on a GPU enabled machine.
-If you don't want to run on one of those, then use the `Dockerfile-cpu`.
-You'll have to remove the `-cpu` and add `-gpu` to the current `Dockerfile`.
+The container will run on a CPU, but if you don't want the nvidia base image included, then use the `Dockerfile-cpu`.
+You'll have to remove the `-cpu` and add `-gpu` to the current `Dockerfile`. docker-compose likes the name of the dockerfile to be the usual `Dockerfile`.

 ### Testing the App
 #### Deployed on your local machine